Michelle Sinkgraven Therapy

 you are a “no-show” to a scheduled appointment.

-you have already used your “free” cancellation(s) for the calendar year.
+you have already used your allotted cancellation(s) for the calendar year.

-There are occasions (3-5 per year) in which I may be working remotely and will need to meet with you virtually instead of in person.
-Should you forgo the virtual sessions these will be considered missed appointments and if you used up your “free” cancellation(s) you will be charged for the session or it will count as your allotted cancellation.
+NOTE to IN-PERSON CLIENTS: Three to five (3-5) times per year I may need to meet with you virtually instead of in person.
+If you are unwilling to meet virtually, this will be considered a missed appointment.
+If you used up your allotted cancellation(s) you will be charged for the session or it will count as an allotted cancellation.

 Understandably, many people are hesitant to talk through details of their traumatic experiences for fear of being retraumatized or overwhelmed.
 In EMDR, you're not obligated to recount every agonizing moment.
 EMDR is a departure from traditional talk therapy.
 It doesn't demand detailed recounts of events.
 The use of EMDR's "Recent Traumatic Event Protocol" or R-Tep; however, does call for clients to recall the incident from beginning to end, as if running a movie, so that each disturbing part can be processed.